XML document types and their discontents

 responsible for it (that is, authors or editors who understand the information's

-intellectual structure, which that presentation must reflect not just generically but in
+intellectual structure, which that presentation must reflect not just generically

 the particular instance) – is related to this.